Potassium persulfate

 Potassium persulfate is the inorganic compound with the formula K2S2O8.
 Also known as potassium peroxydisulfate, it is a white solid that is sparingly soluble in cold water, but dissolves better in warm water.
 This salt is a powerful oxidant, commonly used to initiate polymerizations.

 Structure

 The sodium and potassium salts are very similar.
-In the potasium salt, the O-O distance is 1.495 Å. The individual sulfate groups are tetrahedral, with three short S-O distances near 1.43 and one long S-O bond at 1.65 Å.
+In the potassium salt, the O-O distance is 1.495 Å. The individual sulfate groups are tetrahedral, with three short S-O distances near 1.43 and one long S-O bond at 1.65 Å.

 Preparation

 Potassium persulfate can be prepared by electrolysis of a cold solution potassium bisulfate in sulfuric acid at a high current density.